kuco23/pokerlib/README.md

 Note that `kickers` attribute saves the indices of `hand.cards` that form `kickercards`.

-An important functionality of poker libraries is that they can estimate the probability of a hand winning in a certain context (as implemented [here](https://github.com/cookpete/poker-odds)).
+An example implementation is estimating the probability of a hand winning in a certain context (as implemented [here](https://github.com/cookpete/poker-odds)).
 This is done by repeatedly random-sampling hands and then averaging the wins.
 Mathematically, this process converges to the probability by the law of large numbers.